highchair/artinruins-com/_property/apex-pawtucket.md

     https://scontent-bos3-1.xx.fbcdn.net/v/t1.0-9/119973316_3614448855255848_6138480143601186102_n.jpg?_nc_cat=100&_nc_sid=ca434c&_nc_ohc=BDo4idu6TBEAX8FHUTE&_nc_ht=scontent-bos3-1.xx&oh=640564ca2d779d34c835875340d7fe4d&oe=5F92A85B&dl=1'
 ---

+### Most Recent Events

+The top of the building — the iconic pyramid-shaped ziggurat with Apex neon sign — is being removed as of the weekend of March 22 and 23rd, 2025.
+The structure is an empty “hat” that sits atop the building.
+As far as we know, the rest of the building will remain — for now.
+[A recent Valley Breeze article](https://www.valleybreeze.com/news/wind-wrecks-apex-s-peak/article_84e0e1ec-fda0-11ef-87d3-e712d02653aa.html) details the latest happenings.

+See [our recent Instagram story about Dave Lawlor’s great drone footage](https://www.instagram.com/stories/direct/3594693745901530638_639884836?hl=en) of the process.

 ### Current Tenant

-The Apex company still occupies the building with a threadbare retail business.
-It has been the focus of much recent discussion of redevelopment ever since the Pawtucket Red Sox pressured City officials for a new stadium.
-They eventually made the decision to move to Massachusetts, but redevelopment in Pawtucket in order to replace the lost attraction has been a hot button topic ever since.
+The City of Pawtucket owns the building and the surrounding Apex property.
+They purchased the properties for $17.7 million after the Apex owners played hardball for the centrally located property.
+Spurred by recent development at Tidewater Soccer Stadium, they are accepting development bids for one or all the parcels.

 #### Architecture

 The building was constructed in the late 60s, 51 years ago from 2020.
-It only became eligible for inclusion on the National Register in the past year or so.
+It only became eligible for inclusion on the National Register in the past year.
 The building and its ziggurat “hat” are a local icon and one of the first recognizable structures that a driver encounters as they head south on 95 from Massachusetts.

 It is also hated by most.
-A 2018 poll by Business Insider, _[The ugliest building in every US state, according to people who live there](//www.businessinsider.in/the-ugliest-building-in-every-us-state-according-to-people-who-live-there/articleshow/62511676.cms){:target="_blank"}_, used a photo of the Apex as its cover.
-Local architecture critic David Brussat thinks [the building should the first in Pawtucket to be razed](//architecturehereandthere.com/2018/08/02/apex-aint-pawtuckets-soul){:target="_blank"} before any other building, while another historian William Morgan penned that the _[Apex is the Soul of Pawtucket](//www.providencejournal.com/opinion/20180801/my-turn-william-morgan-apex-is-soul-of-pawtucket){:target="_blank"}_ ([Full story archived](#apex-soul)).
+A 2018 poll by Business Insider, _[The ugliest building in every US state, according to people who live there](https://www.businessinsider.in/the-ugliest-building-in-every-us-state-according-to-people-who-live-there/articleshow/62511676.cms)_, used a photo of the Apex as its cover.
+Local architecture critic David Brussat thinks [the building should the first in Pawtucket to be razed](https://architecturehereandthere.com/2018/08/02/apex-aint-pawtuckets-soul) before any other building, while another historian William Morgan penned that the _[Apex is the Soul of Pawtucket](https://www.providencejournal.com/opinion/20180801/my-turn-william-morgan-apex-is-soul-of-pawtucket)_ ([Full story archived](#apex-soul)).
 Loved by some, hated by most, it is a building that everyone seems to have an opinion about.

 #### We support and admire the Weird Island podcast!
 <iframe height="200px" width="100%" frameborder="no" scrolling="no" seamless src="https://player.simplecast.com/fb137a88-cecf-416b-9b39-430606a9cfa3?dark=false"></iframe>

-Visit on the web: [Weird Island Episode 11: The Pyramid of Pawtucket, Apex Department Store](//weird-island.simplecast.com/episodes/11-the-pyramid-of-pawtucket-apex-department-store)
+Visit on the web: [Weird Island Episode 11: The Pyramid of Pawtucket, Apex Department Store](https://weird-island.simplecast.com/episodes/11-the-pyramid-of-pawtucket-apex-department-store)

-### Current Events
+### Previous Events

 As evidenced by the [news article below](#in-the-news) from 2004, the future of the Apex site has been ruminated upon for almost 20 years.
 A redevelopment report from 2002 started the ideas of centering redevelopment along the river, while the Apex building turns its back to the riverfront.

 The Division of Motor Vehicles, Pawtucket branch, moved into half of the Apex space in 2004 after a flood damaged its previous location on Main Street.
-They remained a long-term “temporary” tenant for several years, with the location retaining many of the store fixtures in plain view.
+They remained a “temporary” tenant for several years, with the location retaining many of the store fixtures in plain view.
 They moved out in 2010.

-Soon after, then CEO Andrew Gates announced plans for redevelopment at the site in the form of “Riverfront Commons.”
-A restaurant tenant would be found for the failed Mad House Cafe space, commercial space would be opened up, and riverfront areas would be “attractively landscaped.”[^1] While a new restaurant tenant did move in, Cresta Bar & Ristorante, the project never gained momentum and the store remained underutilized.
+Soon after, then Apex CEO Andrew Gates announced plans for redevelopment at the site in the form of “Riverfront Commons.”
+A restaurant tenant would be found for the failed Mad House Cafe space, commercial space would be opened up, and riverfront areas would be “attractively landscaped.”[^1] While a new restaurant tenant did move in — Cresta Bar & Ristorante — the project never gained momentum and the store remained underutilized.
 Cresta opened around 2011 and closed around 2015.[^2]

 [^1]: _“Village shopping planned at Apex site”_, Donna Kenny Kirwan, Pawtucket Times, July 13, 2010.
 Captured November 14, 2020 from http://theapexcompanies.com/index_files/Page3487.html